 Typically, the area to swim is cordoned off with buoys so that you don’t float away.
 There’s also at least one lifeguard on watch to assist swimmers who may have gotten salt water in their eyes.

-Otherwise, the floating experience is as awesome as on the Jordan side.
-You ‘sit’ on the water, get halfway submerged, and enjoy the unique feeling of floating.
+Otherwise, swimming here is as awesome as on the Jordan side.
+You ‘sit’ on the water, get halfway submerged, and enjoy the unique feeling of floating on the Dead Sea.

 After getting out of the water, cover yourself with the mud that will be prepared for you.
 Let it dry, and then shower it off well.
 Your skin will be as smooth as ever!